Horse Rock Ridge

-Horse Rock Ridge is a ridgetop located on the western edge of the Cascade Range near Crawfordsville, Oregon.
+Horse Rock Ridge is a ridgetop located on the western edge of the Cascade Range near Crawfordsville, Oregon, US.
 The site is recognized for its considerable diversity of plant species that includes both Willamette Valley plants as well as plants more often found in the mountain zone of the Cascade Range.
 There are also several plant species more often found east of the Cascade Range.

 The Horse Rock Ridge Research Natural Area (RNA) is managed by the Bureau of Land Management (BLM).
 It is designated by the BLM as both an RNA and an Area of Critical Environmental Concern (ACEC).

 Elevations within the RNA vary from 1550 ft to 2864 ft.

 Hiking trail

 A hiking trail on Horse Rock Ridge includes views of the Three Sisters, Mount Jefferson and other Cascade peaks.